Search Close

 February

-The project participates in the Arbetsmarknadsdagen which is a career fair organised to help Halmstad University students find contacts and pathways into working life.
+The project participated in the Arbetsmarknadsdagen which is a career fair organised to help Halmstad University students find contacts and pathways into working life.

 What are the expected outcomes of the project?